 It allows you to transform a dull-looking shot into a light-rich scene by adding reflected light onto the subject.

 Studio green screens are a great option if you have a permanent space for filming, but if you’re always on the go, a portable green screen might be more suitable for your needs.
+You can learn more about using a green screen in this tutorial.

 No matter which option you choose, green screens offer a variety of benefits, from allowing you to create any background you can imagine to making it possible to film in locations that would otherwise be impossible.
 Plus, with the right setup, you can achieve seamless and professional-looking special effects.